OpenZeppelin/openzeppelin-contracts/.changeset/tidy-yaks-bake.md

 'openzeppelin-solidity': minor
 ---

-`ÈRC1271TypedSigner`: An abstract contract to validate signatures following the reashing scheme from `MessageEnvelopeUtils`.
+`ERC7739Signer`: An abstract contract to validate signatures following the rehashing scheme from `ERC7739Utils`.